swiftlang/swift-evolution/visions/abi-stability.md

 Like Apple platforms, Windows is ABI stable at the API layer; SPIs are not officially ABI stable (though in practice they may be), and neither is the system call interface itself.
+Note, though, that there is a wrinkle here---the C/C++ runtime is _not_ part of the Windows API, and does not form part of the ABI boundary.

 Windows has a platform-wide exception handling mechanism (Structured Exception Handling or SEH), which means that the operating system